-- 21. Prior to implementation of Landscaping Works, details of the landscaping scheme and a long term management plan shall be submitted to, and approved in writing by, the local planning authority.
-The details shall include: - I. details of the design, colour and materials, all boundary treatments, including the 1.8m trespass proof fence along the development side of the existing boundary fence; - II. details of the design, colour and materials of surface treatments, including the low noise road surface, in accordance with plan 5394 SK020; - III. details of the species, mix, planting centres etc. of the proposed tree, shrub and grass planting; - IV. details for the provision and long term maintenance of an entrance feature or item(s) of 'public art' to be located on the new entrance roundabout.
+- 22. Prior to Landscaping Works, details of the landscaping scheme and a long term management plan shall be submitted to, and approved in writing by, the local planning authority.
+The details shall include: - I. details of the design, colour and materials of all boundary treatments, including the 1.8m trespass proof fence along the development side of the existing boundary fence; - II. details of the design, colour and materials of surface treatments, including the low noise road surface, in accordance with plans 5354_SK021, 5354_SK022 and 5354_SK023; - III. details of the species, mix, planting centres etc. of the proposed tree, shrub and grass planting.